CiscoDevNet/devnet-writing-guidelines/labs/README.md

 ## About these Learning Labs

 For your repository, answer these questions:
-* What does this set of learning lab do?
+* What does this set of learning labs do?
-* Why is this set of learning lab useful?
+* Why is this set of learning labs useful?
 * How do I get started?
-* Where can I get more help, if I need it?
+* Where can I get more help?

 ## Contributing

-Note that contributions to these learning modules are for public consumption, so you must ensure you have the rights to provide any contributed content.
+These learning modules are for public consumption, so you must ensure that you have the rights to any content that you contribute.

-Write your content in Markdown, and your wording and syntax is reviewed according to the [Cisco Style Guide](http://www-author.cisco.com/c/en/us/td/docs/general/style/guide/Latest/stylegd.html).
+Write your content in Markdown.
+DevNet staff reviews content according to the [Cisco Style Guide](http://www-author.cisco.com/c/en/us/td/docs/general/style/guide/Latest/stylegd.html).
 (Link available on Cisco VPN only.)

 #### Publishing Requirements

-To create and publish a new lab, you must:
+To create and publish a new lab, take the following steps:
-- Add a new folder under labs
+- Add a new folder under `labs`.
-- Create a JSON file with the same name as the labs/folder name
+- Create a JSON file with the same name as the `labs/`_folder_ name.
-- Create markdown files named 1.md, 2.md, and so on, and refer to those files in the JSON file
+- Create markdown files named 1.md, 2.md, and so on; refer to those files in the `labs/`_folder_ JSON file.
-- Ensure the JSON file contains page titles in addition to file references
+- Ensure that the JSON file contains appropriate page titles and file references.
-- Send a pull request, then get the files commited and merged to `master` by a DevNet reviewer
+- Send a pull request to get the files commited and merged to `master` by a DevNet reviewer.

 A DevNet reviewer then creates a release on the repository with the latest `master` and publishes through the admin interface.

 #### Editors

-You can write Markdown in a plain text editor but there are many desktop and web-based options which allow you to write and preview your work at the same time.
-We recommend Visual Studio Code [Download](https://code.visualstudio.com/) for a few reasons:
+You can write Markdown in a plain text editor, but there are many desktop and Web-based options that allow you to write and preview your work at the same time.
+We recommend Visual Studio Code [Download](https://code.visualstudio.com/) for several reasons:
 - Lightweight environment for coding (or writing Markdown)
-- Available on MAC, Linux or Windows
+- Available on Mac OS, Linux or Windows
 - Github Client integration
 - Great Markdown preview features native in the editor
 - Intuitive operation and structure